The ADHD Nervous System

 Wired for movement, novelty, and connection – often struggling in environments that are repetitive, rigid, or isolating.

 And beneath it all, the executive functioning system—the part of the brain responsible for planning, prioritizing, starting, and finishing tasks—works differently.
 It’s not about laziness or lack of willpower.
 It’s about the way the ADHD brain processes dopamine, the chemical that helps us feel motivated, focused, and rewarded.
+And then there's Rejection Sensitive Dysphoria (RSD)—that gut-punch feeling of perceived criticism or disapproval that can flood the nervous system with shame, even when no harm was meant.
+For many with ADHD, emotional pain hits harder and sticks longer.

 None of these traits are flaws.
 They’re reflections of a different kind of neurological wiring—one that’s deeply sensitive, brilliantly creative, and often misunderstood.
 When we understand ADHD as a full-body, whole-system experience, we can meet it with more compassion, flexibility, and support.